worthmine/Text-Password-AutoMigration/README.md

     It must be a Boolen, default is 1.

-    This module is for Administrators who try to replace hashes in their DB
+    This module is for Administrators who try to replace hashes in their DB.

-    If you've already done to replace them or start to make new Apps with this module, you can set param migrate as 0.
+    However, if you've already done to replace them or start to make new Apps with this module, you can set param migrate as 0.
     Then it will work a little faster to skip making alternative hashes.